-Staycations are the theme of the summer and South Lodge hotel and spa West Sussex ticks all the staycation boxes by being a great destination hotel.
-During your stay you might want to explore the nearby South Downs or delights of Sussex towns including Horsham, but with a huge, modern spa, two restaurants, a bar, acres of lush grounds to explore, a terrace for cocktails or afternoon tea and even its own wine-tasting cellar, guests at South Lodge hotel are unlikely to want to leave.
+South Lodge hotel and spa in West Sussex near Horsham is a great destination hotel.
+With a huge, modern spa, two restaurants, a bar, acres of lush grounds to explore, a terrace for cocktails or afternoon tea, vast luxury bedrooms and even its own wine-tasting cellar, guests at South Lodge hotel are unlikely to want to leave.

 The 88-bedroom South Lodge hotel itself was built in 1883 by Frederick Du Cane Godman (who inherited a fortune through a family connection to the Whitbread brewing company) but the modern luxury spa is only a few years old and at 44,000 sq ft is full of everything you could ask for for a truely relaxing and pampering spa weekend.
 (Incidentally the house itself, which was sold to Exclusive Hotels in 1985 by Frederick Godman’s heirs, has a fascinating history which can be read here https://www.aahorsham.co.uk/content/southlodge)

 Book South Lodge hotel at Booking.com

 South Lodge hotel spa